Areas of specialization

 International financial institutions,

-Bessma Momani is a Professor in the Department of Political Science at the University of Waterloo and the Balsillie School of International Affairs.
+Dr. Bessma Momani is Professor of Political Science at the University of Waterloo.

-She is also Senior Fellow at the Centre for International Governance Innovation (CIGI), and has been Non-Resident Senior Fellow at the Brookings Institution in Washington, D.C., a visiting scholar at Georgetown University's Mortara Center.
-She is a 2015 Fellow of the Pierre Elliott Trudeau Foundation and a Fulbright Scholar.
+She is also a Senior fellow at the Centre for International Governance and Innovation (CIGI), and a Non-Resident Fellow at the Arab Gulf States Institute in Washington, D.C.
+She was a Non-Resident Senior Fellow at both the Brookings Institution and Stimson Center in Washington, D.C., a consultant to the International Monetary Fund, and formerly a visiting scholar at Georgetown University's Mortara Center.
+She was a 2015 Fellow of the Pierre Elliott Trudeau Foundation and now sits on its board of directors.
+She is also a Fulbright Scholar.
+Dr. Momani currently sits on the National Security Transparency Advisory Group (NS-TAG) to advise the Deputy Minister of Public Safety Canada and other Government officials on improving transparency to Canada's national security and intelligence departments and agencies.

-She has authored and co-edited over eight books and over 65 scholarly, peer reviewed journal articles and book chapters that have examined the IMF, the World Bank, petrodollars, the Middle East, and Arab youth.
-She is a current recipient of a research grant funded by Canada’s Social Sciences and Humanities Research Council (SSHRC) to study IMF and World Bank cooperation.
-She was also the past recipient of two previous SSHRC grants on the reform of the IMF executive board and on Middle East urbanization.
-Dr. Momani is a regular contributor to national and international media on the Arab Spring and on global economic governance issues.
-She has written editorials for the New York Times, The Economist, The Globe and Mail, The Toronto Star, The Ottawa Citizen, and many other reputable international newspapers.
+She has authored and co-edited ten books and over 80 scholarly, peer reviewed journal articles and book chapters that have examined international affairs, diversity and inclusion, Middle East affairs, and the global economy.
+She is recipient of a number of research grants from the Social Sciences and Humanities Research Council (SSHRC), International Development Research Council, and the Department of National Defence.
+Dr. Momani is a regular contributor to national and international media on global security and economic policy issues.
+She has written editorials for the New York Times, The Economist, The Globe and Mail, The Toronto Star, Newsweek, and Time Magazine.